 In the summer of 2016, the owners initated a project to replace the window sashes at the Thomas Lord house.
 The existing windows were 6/9 Cottage style, with no balances or weather-stripping, dating to before 1950.
 The frames and casings were intact, but the sashes were aged.

-I replaced them with identical Brosco replacement window sash replacement kits, including modern balances and glazed single panes with energy panels and screens, We are fortunate that BROSCO carries this exact size in cottage style with traditional mullions and glazing.
+I replaced them with identical Brosco replacement window sash replacement kits, including modern balances and glazed single panes with energy panels and screens.
+We are fortunate that BROSCO carries this exact size in cottage style with traditional mullions and glazing.
 The sashes are slightly narrower to accommodate the balances.

 The Brosco windows are an appropriate replacement of traditional windows in historic houses.
 The U-factor for the glass with energy panel applied is .42.
-While this is not as low as the .28 available with modern double pane glass, combined with the weather-tight balances it will greatly improve the livability of the house while maintaining the most traditional appearance.
+While this is not as low as the .28 available with modern double pane glass, combined with the weather-tight balances it will greatly improve the livability of the house while maintaining a traditional appearance.